Ablaze-Architects/ams-backend/README.md

 ## Messages

 ### Create Message
-Send a message to one or more alumni.
-Optionally associate with an event.
+Send a message to one or more alumni and associate it with an event.
+The API prevents sending duplicate invitations for the same event to the same alumni and will return HTTP 409 with a list of duplicate alumni IDs.

 **Endpoint:** `POST /api/messages/:adminId/createMessage`